VCCAA

 The Ventura County

-Chinese-American Association (VCCAA) was organized in 1970 and chartered as a
+Chinese-American Association (VCCAA) was organized in 1970 and

 non-profit organization in 1976.